GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 API](https://developers.google.com/web/fundamentals/instant-and-offline/web-storage/cache-api).

 {% Aside 'note' %}
-During the call to `add()`, Chrome will make a request for each `icon`'s `src` URL to ensure that it has a copy of the icon to use when displaying a list of indexed content.
+When you call `add()`, Chrome will make a request for each icon's URL to ensure that it has a copy of the icon to use when displaying a list of indexed content.

-If the call to `add()` happens in the `window` context (i.e. from your web page), this request will trigger a `fetch` event on your service worker.
+If you call `add()` from the `window` context (i.e. from your web page), this request will trigger a `fetch` event on your service worker.

-If `add()` is called within your service worker (perhaps inside another event handler), the request will **not** trigger the service worker's `fetch` handler.
+If you call `add()` within your service worker (perhaps inside another event handler), the request will **not** trigger the service worker's `fetch` handler.
 The icons will be fetched directly, without any service worker involvement.
-Keep this in mind if your icons rely on your `fetch` handler, perhaps because they only exist in the local cache and not on the network—if they do, make sure that you only call `add()` from the `window` context.
+Keep this in mind if your icons rely on your `fetch` handler, perhaps because they only exist in the local cache and not on the network.
+If they do, make sure that you only call `add()` from the `window` context.
 {% endAside %}